Graduate Program Assistant Handbook

 - Keep in mind that should the language requirement be waived and the language ability of the applicant proves not to be sufficient for graduate study, the department is responsible to assist the student with remedial language training and absorb any associated financial costs.

-- If one of the three people in the respective signature boxes will be absent from the University, it is essential that a replacement signatory be assigned in their absence and a request for the change must be submitted to OGS.
+- If one of the two people in the respective signature boxes will be absent from the University, it is essential that a replacement signatory be assigned in their absence and a request for the change must be submitted to OGS.

 Direct Entry to a PhD program: